-This recipe makes the BEST Chocolate Cake and it’s the only recipe you need!
-NEVER buy a box again: this cake recipe makes a layer cake, a sheet cake, or 24 cupcakes!
+This recipe makes the BEST Homemade Chocolate Cake and it’s the only recipe you need!
+NEVER buy a box again!
+This is an easy cake recipe with my absolute favorite fudgy chocolate frosting.
+This chocolatey cake has a moist crumb and fudgy frosting – it’s my new go-to chocolate cake recipe!

 Whether you’re looking to make a perfect 8-inch or 9-inch layer cake, a 9×13-inch sheet cake, or 24 wonderful cupcakes, this chocolate cake recipe is the only one you need in your arsenal.
 You can use any frosting, but my fudgy chocolate frosting is by far my favorite.